 Get in touch with Reassured to arrange a funeral plan that fully guarantees all your essential funeral services.

-Compare multiple funeral plans and save money by using our fee-free, FCA regulated broker service.
+Compare multiple funeral plans by using our fee-free, award-winning broker service.

 Funeral plans differ both in price and services offered, making it essential to compare options to ensure you get the best solution for you.

 Individual funeral plans arranged through Reassured start from just £19.11* per month.

 Get in touch today for your no-obligation, free-of-charge funeral plan quotes - there’s nothing to lose.